legendu-net/blog/misc/content/2024/01/diversified-investment/diversified-investment.markdown

     Ordinary dividends are taxed as income
     while qualified dividends are taxed as (short-term or long-term) capital gains.

+6. It seems that a MMF can only be purchased via the brokerage who owns it.

 ## Money Market Funds (MMFs)

 A money market fund is a special class of mutual funds